Rate this calculator

 RLC Series Circuit

-Impedance vs Frequency (series RLC)
+Impedance vs Frequency — Series RLC (normalized)

 An RLC series circuit contains a resistor (R), inductor (L), and capacitor (C) in series.
 At the resonant frequency f₀ = 1/(2π√(LC)), the inductive reactance XL equals the capacitive reactance XC, and they cancel each other.
 The impedance drops to its minimum value R, and the circuit passes maximum current.